-Component Description (1) esc key Displays system information when pressed in combination with the $\mbox{\rm fn}$ key.
+Comp onent Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with another key.
 Such key combinations are called hot keys .
+See Hot keys (select products only) on page 16 .
 (3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-See Action keys on page 11.
+See Action keys on page 14.
+(5) (J) Power button When the computer is off, press the button briefly to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
+IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
+If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 4 seconds to turn off the computer.
+To learn more about your power settings, see your power options.